-- C. Modaro's employment shall terminate at the election of the Company at any time without Cause. - 8.
-Payments upon Termination: In addition to any payment required by Section 5C above, the following amounts are payable upon termination of Modaro's employment, as applicable: - A. In the event of a termination for any reason, base salary at the then existing rate, shall be prorated and paid through the effective termination date, along with accrued and untaken vacation (subject to the Company's vacation policy).
-If termination is due to Modaro's death or Permanent Incapacity, the Company shall also pay to Modaro upon termination an additional lump sum severance amount equal to the Target Award under the Company's 2005 Incentive Compensation Plan which is applicable to Modaro for the fiscal year in which termination is effective or, if termination takes place before a Target Award for the then current fiscal year has been assigned to Modaro, forty percent (40%) of Modaro's then annual base salary, in either case prorated for the partial fiscal year ending on the effective termination date. - B. If termination occurs at the election of the Company without Cause or by Modaro's resignation with Good Reason: Modaro will receive as severance (i) an amount equal to her base salary at the rate in effect on the date of termination for a period of one (1) year, (ii) partially Company-paid COBRA coverage under the Company's health care plan for herself and her spouse for one (1) year after the effective termination date (the Company will pay the same percentage of the coverage cost that it would have paid had Modaro's employment not terminated) and (iii) an amount equal to Modaro's bonus Target Award for the fiscal year in which the date of termination occurs (or, if no Target Award has been assigned to Modaro as of the date of termination, the average bonus paid by the Company to Modaro for the last three (3) completed fiscal years or for the number of completed fiscal years that Modaro has been in the employ of the Company if fewer than three, prior to the termination date), such amount to be prorated for the partial fiscal year in which the termination occurs.
+C. Modaro's employment shall terminate at the election of the Company at any time without Cause.

+8. Payments upon Termination: In addition to any payment required by Section 5C above, the following amounts are payable upon termination of Modaro's employment, as applicable:

+A. In the event of a termination for any reason, base salary at the then existing rate, shall be prorated and paid through the effective termination date, along with accrued and untaken vacation (subject to the Company's vacation policy).
+If termination is due to Modaro's death or Permanent Incapacity, the Company shall also pay to Modaro upon termination an additional lump sum severance amount equal to the Target Award under the Company's 2005 Incentive Compensation Plan which is applicable to Modaro for the fiscal year in which termination is effective or, if termination takes place before a Target Award for the then current fiscal year has been assigned to Modaro, forty percent (40%) of Modaro's then annual base salary, in either case prorated for the partial fiscal year ending on the effective termination date.

+B. If termination occurs at the election of the Company without Cause or by Modaro's resignation with Good Reason: Modaro will receive as severance (i) an amount equal to her base salary at the rate in effect on the date of termination for a period of one (1) year, (ii) partially Company-paid COBRA coverage under the Company's health care plan for herself and her spouse for one (1) year after the effective termination date (the Company will pay the same percentage of the coverage cost that it would have paid had Modaro's employment not terminated) and (iii) an amount equal to Modaro's bonus Target Award for the fiscal year in which the date of termination occurs (or, if no Target Award has been assigned to Modaro as of the date of termination, the average bonus paid by the Company to Modaro for the last three (3) completed fiscal years or for the number of completed fiscal year in which the termination occurs.
 Modaro is not obligated to seek other employment as a condition to receipt of the payments called for by this Section 8B, and Modaro's earnings, income or profits from other employment or business activities after termination of her employment shall not reduce the Company's payment obligations under this Section 8B.
-Subject to Section 8C and Section 12J(ii), the amount referred to in clause (i) above shall be paid in installments in accordance with the Company's standard payroll practices commencing in the month following the month in which Modaro's Separation from Service occurs, and the amount referred to in clause (iii) above shall be paid in a lump sum within thirty (30) days after the end of the Company's fiscal year in which Modaro's Separation from Service occurs.
+Subject to Section 8C and Section 12J(ii), the amount referred to in clause (i) above shall be paid in installments in accordance with the Company's standard payroll practices commencing in the month following the month in which Modaro's Separation from Service occurs.
 As used herein, a "Separation from Service" occurs when Modaro dies, retires, or otherwise has a termination of employment with the